cervical epidural steroid injection

-In a cervical epidural steroid injection, a corticosteroid (anti-inflammatory medicine) is injected into the epidural space to reduce inflammation.
-When it is done from the side where the nerve exists the spine, it is called a transforaminal injection.
+In a cervical epidural steroid injection, a corticosteroid (anti-inflammatory medication) is injected into the epidural space to reduce inflammation.
+When it is done from the side where the nerve exits the spine, it is called a transforaminal injection.
 It puts the medication near the source of inflammation.

 What happens during an injection?

-Once the doctor is sure the needle is correctly placed for the transforaminal epidural, the medicine will be injected.
+Once the doctor is sure the needle is correctly placed for the transforaminal epidural, the medication will be injected.

 You will be monitored for up to 30 minutes after the injection.
-When you are ready to leave, the staff will give you discharge instructions.
-You will also be given a pain diary.
+When you are ready to leave, the staff will give you discharge instructions and a pain diary.
 It is important to fill this out because it helps your doctor know how the injection is working.

 It may help to move your neck in ways that hurt before the injection, to see if the pain is still there, but do not overdo it.
 Take it easy for the rest of the day.

-You may feel immediate pain relief and numbness in your neck and arm for a period of time after the injection.
+You may feel immediate pain relief and numbness in your neck and arm for a short time after the injection.
 This may indicate the medication has reached the right spot.

-Your pain may return after this short pain-free period, or may even be a little worse for a day or two.
-It may be caused by needle irritation or by the corticosteroid itself.
-Corticosteroids usually take two or three days to start working, but can take as long as a week.
+Your pain may return after this short, pain-free period, or may even be a little worse for a day or two.
+This may be caused by needle irritation or by the corticosteroid itself.
+Corticosteroids usually take two or three days to start working, however, it can take as long as a week.

 You can usually return to work the day after the injection, but always check with your doctor.